cssinjs/jss/docs/react-jss.md

 ### Injection order

-Style tags are injected in the exact same order as the `injectSheet()` invocation.
+Injection of style tags happens in the same order as the `injectSheet()` invocation.
-Source order specificity is higher the lower style tag is in the tree, therefore you should call `injectSheet` of components you want to override first.
+Source order specificity is higher the lower style tag is in the tree.
+Therefore you should call `injectSheet` of components you want to override first.

 Example